-You probably hear this all the time but it really is a great way to free up so much money if your someone who buys coffee ad lunch daily.
+You probably hear this all the time but it really is a great way to free up so much money if you’re someone who buys coffee and lunch daily.

 Bring drinks and snacks to work.
 A 12 pack of soda or a case of water is a whole lot cheaper than spending $2.50 on bottled water at the cafeteria or vending machine at work.

 The same goes for snacks.
-Buy them at the grocery store if you are always finding yourself at the snack machine midday.
+Buy them at the grocery store if you’re always finding yourself at the snack machine midday.

 4. Cut Down Your Grocery Bill

 There are certain luxury items that some people opt to put in their budgets that can easily be taken out.
-However, a grocery bill is something that everyone needs and people often find hard to budget for.
+However, a grocery bill is something that everyone needs, and people often find it hard to budget for.

 Analyze how much you spend each week at the grocery store and see if you can bring down the average amount by even a small percentage.
 This can be one of the best places to save money in your budget.